How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 Either a psychiatrist or a psychologist can help someone experiencing PTSD.
 A psychologist will offer talk therapy, while a psychiatrist, as a trained medical doctor, can prescribe medications if they are needed for anxiety or other symptoms.

-Therapists use a number of methodologies, and the most important thing is to find a counselor that you are comfortable with.
+Therapists use a number of methodologies, and the most important thing is to find a therapist that you are comfortable with.
 Some of the main methodologies therapists use for processing trauma are EMDR (eye movement desensitization and reprocessing therapy), trauma-focused CBT (cognitive behavioral therapy), and MBSR (mindfulness-based stress reduction therapy).

-Is counseling effective for CPTSD?
+Is therapy effective for CPTSD?

 Is suicide prevention important for people with complex PTSD?